HQ

 Do you want chores and meals on the same screen as the calendar?

-If yes, HomeHQ is the highest-leverage pick — from $12/mo, built on your Google Calendar, with chores, points, a weekly recap, and meal planning in one app.
+If yes, HomeHQ is the clearest pick — from $12/mo, built on your Google Calendar, with chores, points, a weekly recap, and meal planning in one app.
 If you only need a shared calendar, a free app may be enough.

 02